November 9

 From scheduling your car maintenance regularly to preparing yourself before hitting the road, there are plenty of things you need to do if you're ready for an adventure.
 Are you?

-It is important that you check the following items for leaks before they cause major damage or leave you stranded in the middle of nowhere and late for Christmas dinner.
+You must check the following items for leaks before they cause major damage or leave you stranded in the middle of nowhere and late for Christmas dinner.

 Check the Fluids

-Ask a trusted neighbor or friend to pop the hood and take a look at your oil.
+Ask a trusted neighbor or friend to pop the hood and look at your oil.
 Are there any signs of leakage?
 Are the levels within the normal range?
 Should you add some more?

 Tires and Tire Pressure